PX4/PX4-Autopilot/apps/nshlib/README.txt

       via the board-specific function nsh_archinitialize().
 This
       function will be called early in NSH initialization to allow board logic to do such things as configure MMC/SD slots.

+  If Telnet is selected for the NSH console, then we must configure the resources used by the Telnet daemon and by the Telnet clients.

+  * CONFIG_NSH_TELNETD_PORT - The telnet daemon will listen on this TCP port number for connections.
+Default: 23

+  * CONFIG_NSH_TELNETD_DAEMONPRIO - Priority of the Telnet daemon.
+      Default: SCHED_PRIORITY_DEFAULT

+  * CONFIG_NSH_TELNETD_DAEMONSTACKSIZE - Stack size allocated for the
+      Telnet daemon.
+Default: 2048

+  * CONFIG_NSH_TELNETD_CLIENTPRIO- Priority of the Telnet client.
+      Default: SCHED_PRIORITY_DEFAULT

+  * CONFIG_NSH_TELNETD_CLIENTSTACKSIZE - Stack size allocated for the
+      Telnet client.
+Default: 2048

   One or both of CONFIG_NSH_CONSOLE and CONFIG_NSH_TELNET must be defined.
 If CONFIG_NSH_TELNET is selected, then there some